megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_70-misc-bug-fixes.sh.tmpl.md

         logg warn 'Skipping synchronization of Candy icons since either the target or destination folder is not present' fi else
-    logg warn '`rsync` is missing from the system!' fi
+    logg warn 'rsync is missing from the system!' fi

 ### Move ~/.gnome/apps/* to ~/.local/share/applications